Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 In the settings we can see it is stick to a specific antenna, but we can change it.

-Now we have to do the same detection/naming stuff until all our sensors are detected.
-In my case since those sensors are now used for 3 years and were totally inactive during winter, i had to change a few batteries before they all get detected, and I found one is now unable to be detected, I had to use my test sensor as a spare.
+Now we have to do the same detection/naming stuff until all our sensors are added.
+In my case since those sensors are now used for 3 years and were totally inactive during winter, i had to change a few batteries before they all get “seen” , and I found one is now totally unable to be detected, I had to use my test sensor as a spare.

 The final organization I used in Jeedom for this tutorial is as following.
 I created some objects in my “Home” root object, to distinguish Indoor from Outdoor equipments.
 Then, inside Outdoor, I defined one object per terrace I have, one East, one West.
 Each sensor is assigned to its target destination.